jonnyschult/runnersheetsServer/README.md

      - Use: Provides a junction table for the many-to-many relation between teams and users
      - Columns: role, teamId, userId
      - Association: Is the junction table for the many to many relation between users and teams.
+  5. club:
+  - Use: Provides a model for the club table which stores minimal information about a club.
+  - Columns: clubName
+  - Association: club belongs to many users
+  6. clubRosters:
+     - Use: Provides a junction table for the many-to-many relation between clubs and users
+     - Columns: role, clubId, userId
+     - Association: Is the junction table for the many to many relation between users and clubs.